 - Read system alerts from the Dashboard.
 See The Dashboard Page. - View VM, CPU, memory, and storage statistics, and reboot or shutdown the system from the System page.
 See The System Page. - Set preferences for the system, notifications (e-Alerts and SNMP configuration), and remote support (notification and access); and access administrative tools that enable you to create a secure connection.
 System preferences include owner information and configuration values for IP address, quorum services, date and time, etc. See The Preferences Page. - View alerts and audit logs.
-See The Alerts History Page, The Audit Logs Page, and The Support Logs Page. - Monitor, manage, and maintain resources: - PM status, storage (including disks), network, VMs, and USB devices: see The Physical Machines Page. - VM status and management tasks such as creating, importing/restoring, managing, and maintaining VMs: see The Virtual Machines Page. - Volumes, including their state, name, data synchronization status, size, state, and other information: see The Volumes Page. - Networks, including state, link condition, name, internal name, type (for example, A-Link), VMs, speed, MAC address, and network bandwidth: see The Networks Page. - Virtual CDs, including their state, name, size, and whether or not the VCD can be removed: see The Virtual CDs Page. - Monitor and manage upgrade kits, and users and groups in the LIBRARY.
-See The Upgrade Kits Page and The Users & Groups Page.
+See The Alerts History Page, The Audit Logs Page, and The Support Logs Page. - Monitor, manage, and maintain resources: - PM status, storage (including disks), network, VMs, and USB devices: see The Physical Machines Page. - VM status and management tasks such as creating, importing/restoring, managing, and maintaining VMs: see The Virtual Machines Page. - Volumes, including their state, name, data synchronization status, size, state, and other information: see The Volumes Page. - Networks, including state, link condition, name, internal name, type (for example, A-Link), VMs, speed, MAC address, and network bandwidth: see The Networks Page. - Virtual CDs, including their state, name, size, and whether or not the VCD can be removed: see The Virtual CDs Page. - Monitor and manage upgrade kits.
+See The Upgrade Kits Page.